 * price per person

-- Transfer from / to the airport / accommodation
+- Transfer from / to the airport or your accommodation in Bucharest

 - Air conditioned private car or minivan, fuel cost and parking fees

 - Licensed private English speaking guide/driver for the whole trip

 - Entrance fees and guided tour for the sights mentioned in the program

 - Photo & video fees